Mishalto/game_of_life_v2.0/README.md

 It is a zero-player game, meaning its evolution is determined by its initial state, requiring no further input after the start.

+## Design
+To set the initial positions of the cells, the set_start_position function is used.
+You need to specify the coordinates of all living cells in a vector, along with their count.

 ## Build
 1. Clone the repository
 2. Open the project in CMake.